adamsilver/fdpb/07-a-filter-form.md

 ![Link filter](./images/07/link-filter.png)

 Each time a user chooses a filter, such as Honda, that option will disappear from the list.
 The advantage of using links in this manner, is that every click is guaranteed to return results.
-This is becaue the link will only exist, if there are results that lie behind it.
+This is because the link will only exist, if there are results that lie behind it.

 The disadvantage of using links is that each click requires a page refresh.
 In isolation, a page refresh isn't a problem at all.
 Lightweight, well-optimised, single-focus pages don't cause problems for users.
-However, if the user wants to filter by more than one facet at a time, waiting for several refreshes isn't always ideal.
+However, if the user wants to filter by more than one facet at a time, waiting for several refreshes isn't always ideal, particularly if the many filters are needed to find the right result.
+It also means keyboard users have to tab back to the filter section each time.

 If the user wants to select Honda and Audi, for example, a form that uses checkboxes may provide a better experience.
 By offering users a familiar set of form controls, we give them power and control to select as many options as they want in one go — both across and within different filters, such as brand and colour.